Classification of Pediatric Myeloid Malignancies

 Molecular abnormalities associated with an unfavorable prognosis include the following:

-- FLT3 mutations: Presence of a FLT3-ITD mutation appears to be associated with poor prognosis in adults with AML, particularly when both alleles are mutated or there is a high ratio of the mutant allele to the normal allele.[70,71] FLT3-ITD mutations also convey a poor prognosis in children with AML.[56,72-76] The frequency of FLT3-ITD mutations in children is lower than that observed in adults, especially for children younger than 10 years, for whom 5% to 10% of cases have the mutation (compared with approximately 30% for adults).[74,75,77] A longer length of the ITD segment of FLT3-ITD has been reported to be associated with a poorer outcome.
+FLT3 mutations: Presence of a FLT3-ITD mutation appears to be associated with poor prognosis in adults with AML, particularly when both alleles are mutated or there is a high ratio of the mutant allele to the normal allele.[72,73] FLT3-ITD mutations also convey a poor prognosis in children with AML.[55,74-78] The frequency of FLT3-ITD mutations in children is lower than that observed in adults, especially for children younger than 10 years, for whom 5% to 10% of cases have the mutation (compared with approximately 30% for adults).[76,77,79] The prevalence of FLT3-ITD is increased in certain genomic subtypes of pediatric AML, including those with the NUP98-NSD1 fusion gene, of which 80% to 90% have FLT3-ITD.[80,81] Approximately 15% of patients with FLT3-ITD have NUP98-NSD1, and patients with both FLT3-ITD and NUP98-NDS1 have a poorer prognosis than do patients with FLT3-ITD and without NUP98-NDS1.

-Presence of the FLT3-ITD mutation is strongly associated with the microgranular variant (M3v) of APL and with hyperleukocytosis.[73,79,80] It remains unclear whether FLT3 mutations are associated with poorer prognosis in patients with APL who are treated with modern therapy that includes all-trans retinoic acid.[80-83]
+For APL, FLT3-ITD and point mutations occur in 30% to 40% of children and adults.[72,75,76,82-85] Presence of the FLT3-ITD mutation is strongly associated with the microgranular variant (M3v) of APL and with hyperleukocytosis.[75,84,86,87] It remains unclear whether FLT3 mutations are associated with poorer prognosis in patients with APL who are treated with modern therapy that includes all-trans retinoic acid and arsenic trioxide.[82,83,86,88,89]

 Other molecular abnormalities observed in pediatric AML include the following: